IoT Cloud Dashboards & Widgets

 • Messenger - to display or send strings to your board.

-Downloading Historical Data
+Download Historical Data

-Data that is streamed to a widget is also available for download.
+Data which is streamed to a widget is also available for download.
 The data retention rate depends on your Arduino Cloud plan.
 For example, an entry plan has a data retention of 15 days.
 You can download it as an

 .csv